 At The Ohio State University, I earned my Bachelors of Science in Animal Science in 2001.
-I then worked in a Masters of Science program for one year focusing on animal behavior, focused mostly on horse behavior.
+I then worked in a Masters of Science program for one year focusing on animal behavior, with a particular emphasis on horse behavior and horse turnout pens.

 Next, I entered the College of Veterinary Medicine in 2002.
 During veterinary medical school, I did training and behavioral modification services in Columbus, Ohio.
 While in veterinary medical school, I held the positions of Vice President in the Veterinary Behavior Club and in the Human-Animal Bond Club.
 I have also co-published articles (Do Animals Grieve?
 AAH-ABV Newsletter; Fall 2005, Vol. 14) and handouts on animal behavior and behavioral medicine for The Ohio State University’s Veterinary Teaching Hospital.